-Please note that applications (i.e. the Grant Application Form (Annex A), the Budget (Annex B), Legal Entity Identification Form (Annex C), Financial Identification Form (Annex D), Declaration on Honour (Annex E- this is applicable only in case of grants - ICMPD contribution - above 60.000 EUR), and the Due Diligence Form (Annex F) by the lead applicant and co-applicant if any) which have to be filled in will be transmitted to evaluators.
+Please note that applications (i.e. the Grant Application Form (Annex A), the Budget (Annex B), Legal Entity Identification Form (Annex C), Declaration on Honour (Annex D), and the Due Diligence Form (Annex E) by the lead applicant and co-applicant if any) which have to be filled in, will be transmitted to evaluators (and assessors, if any).
 It is therefore of utmost importance that these documents contain all the relevant information concerning the action.